-To help you start teaching by finger pattern this year, I’ve modified the cover of my Smart Scales for Strings scale book and made them into free handouts you can download below and use with your students.
+To help you start teaching by finger pattern this year, I’ve modified the cover of my Smart Scales for Strings scale book and made them into handouts you can download and use with your students.
 You can print the six basic patterns on one side, and the advanced finger patterns on the other side for when your students are ready for variations.
 There are also abbreviations that you can use for quizzes and finger chart drawing practice.

 Benefits of Teaching by Finger Pattern

 If after my first article you still need a few more reasons to convince you to start teaching by finger pattern, here are some of the benefits I have found when using finger patterns:

 - They allow me to address the fingering of all the instruments at the same time, without referring to individual fingers or note names.